TrialsNest

 Reporting needs healthcare-aware boundaries

-Sponsor visibility should explain movement and blockers without exposing more patient-level detail than needed.
+Sponsor reporting should explain movement and blockers without exposing more patient-level detail than needed.

 How it works